-We use data from the NCEP/NCAR Reanalysis from the late winter of 1953/1954 to the late winter of 2004/2005; the starting year was dictated by the availability of the equatorial wind above Singapore, which we use for the QBO index.
-This data set was kindly provided to us by Barbara Naujokat for the period 1953-2005.
-We consider the mean temperature in the 10-50 hPa layer, as represented by the difference between the 10 hPa and 50 hPa geopotential height surfaces.
+We use data from the National Centers for Environmental Prediction-National Center for Atmospheric Research (NCEP-NCAR) reanalysis from the late winter of 1953/54 to the late winter of 2004/05; the starting year was dictated by the availability of the equatorial wind above Singapore, which we use for the QBO index.
+(This dataset was kindly provided to us by B. Naujokat for the period 1953-2005.)
+We consider the mean temperature in the 10-50-hPa layer, as represented by the difference between the 10-hPa and 50-hPa geopotential height surfaces.
 We use zonally averaged monthly mean data on a 2.5° latitude grid restricted to latitudes north of 30°N (inclusive).
-The tropics are avoided because of the predominance of the equatorial QBO pattern there; inclusion of the tropics could inflate the statistical significance of our results and we are primarily interested the the polar response.
+The Tropics are avoided because of the predominance of the equatorial QBO pattern there; inclusion of the Tropics could inflate the statistical significance of our results, and we are primarily interested the polar response.
 The fields are scaled at each grid point by the square root of the cosine of the latitude to account for the change in the area represented by each grid point.
-The analysis reported here was carried out using the average of the February and March monthly means.3 A nonuniform trend, obtained by a cubic polynomial fit to each zonally averaged time series, is removed; Hu and Tung (2002) have found that the NCEP temperatures in the polar stratosphere have a cooling trend during the last 30 years only.
+The analysis reported here was carried out using the average of the February and March monthly means.
+A nonuniform trend, obtained by a cubic polynomial fit to each zonally averaged time series, is removed; Hu and Tung (2002) have found that the NCEP temperatures in the polar stratosphere have a cooling trend during the last 30 years only.
 The resulting annual datasets are centered by subtracting the mean height difference at each grid point from the corresponding time series.